dm-academy/Calavera/docs/Installation.md

 vagrant up hombros
 ````

+All done with those first 4?
+Good.

-We have to set up Artifactory in Jenkins using the Jenkins GUI because the Jenkins API does not support configuring Artifactory in an automated way, as far as I can see.
+We now have to set up Artifactory in Jenkins using the Jenkins GUI because the Jenkins API does not support configuring Artifactory in an automated way, as far as I can see.
+(Kudos for someone who can automate it, but I'd rather not see a lot of curl-type hacking.)

 You should now be able to see your local Jenkins instance running at: